Capital gain: Germany

-The German tax office levies different capital gains tax based on the asset you sold and the holding period.
-Taxpayers in Germany, pay a flat 25% (2024) capital gains tax on their profits from selling the stocks plus solidarity surcharge of 5.5% (2024).
-If the individual is a church member, they also pay church tax.
-In the end the total capital gains tax is 27.82% in Baden-Württemberg and Bavaria, and 27.99% in all other federal states.
-Taxes on the sale of real estate are completely different from that of stocks.
-If you hold the property for more than ten years, you can sell it tax-free in Germany.
-Similarly, you can sell the property tax-free if you lived in it yourself for at least two years.
-However, you pay taxes based on your personal tax rate if you don't meet any of the tax-free criteria.
+The German tax office levies different capital gains tax based on the asset sold and the holding period.
+Taxpayers pay a flat 25% capital gains tax (Abgeltungsteuer) on profits from the sale of stocks, plus a solidarity surcharge of 5.5% on the tax amount.
+If the individual is a church member, church tax is also applied, resulting in a total effective tax rate of 27.82% in Baden-Württemberg and Bavaria, and 27.99% in all other federal states.

+Taxes on the sale of real estate differ significantly: gains from private sales are generally tax-free if the property was held for more than ten years.
+Furthermore, a property can be sold tax-free regardless of the holding period if it was used exclusively for personal residential purposes between acquisition and sale, or in the year of sale and the two preceding years.
+Otherwise, profits are taxed at the individual's personal income tax rate.